alper/alpernl/content/posts/books-read-august-2008/index.md

 I haven't been too lucky in my choice of novels.
 I had a lot of trouble finishing Catch-22 but on the whole it was worth it, Pride and Prejudice was more boring than not and the Engelenmaker turned out to be a fast paced but forgettable medical thriller about religion and morality.

 The most interesting book this month was “Sketching User Experiences”because of its marriage of design, sketching, interaction, products and business in a visually very pleasing book.

+[^1]: This probably won't become a regular thing.
+You can keep track of my reading at Anobii, a site which I recommend.